pyrotek45/avon/tutorial/TUTORIAL.md

   config_files
 ```

-Note: `json_parse` automatically reads the file if given a path, so you don't need to call `readfile` first.
-It accepts both file paths and JSON content strings (but tries to read as a file first).
+Note: `json_parse` reads the file directly from the path, so you don't need to call `readfile` first.
+It only accepts file paths, not JSON strings.

 This is useful for:
 - Loading environment-specific configs that override defaults